 PhD Program in Oral and Experimental Pathology

-The University of Maryland's Oral Pathology program is a fully accredited specialty training and graduate school experience that is four to five years in length.
+The University of Maryland's Ph.D. program in Oral and Experimental Pathology is a fully accredited graduate school program that is four to five years in length.
 It leads to a Doctor of Philosophy degree in Oral Pathology.
-During the first two years, the students participate in didactic courses in the basic and clinical sciences, get introduced to the department's clinical practice and research endeavors, and function as residents in surgical pathology at the Department of Oncology and Diagnostic Sciences.
-The remaining two years include mastery of surgical oral pathology and research leading to a PhD dissertation.
+We also offer Master program of 2 to 3 years.
+During the first two years, the students participate in didactic courses in the basic sciences, if the student is enrolled in the residency program they will also be introduced to the department's clinical practice and research endeavors, and function as residents in surgical pathology in the Department of Oncology and Diagnostic Sciences.
+The remaining two to three years include mastery of surgical oral pathology and research leading to a PhD dissertation.

-The PhD program of Oncology and Diagnostic Sciences in the School of Dentistry provides broad training in oral and experimental pathology that qualifies candidates for the AAOMP Fellowship and the ABOMP exam.
-Students admitted to the program have obtained at least a bachelor’s degree and a dental degree.
-Students should complete the requirements for admission to candidacy for the PhD by the end of the third year and obtain their PhD about one to two years later.
+Students admitted to the Ph.D. program in Oral and Experimental Pathology should have obtained at least a bachelor’s degree in dentistry.
+Students should complete the requirements for admission to candidacy for the Ph.D. by the end of the third year and obtain their PhD about one to two years later.
 Students entering with less preparation may need additional course work.

-The program is administered by the Graduate Program Coordinator and a Graduate Program Committee selected by the departmental faculty.
-The Graduate Program Coordinator administers the program, oversees record keeping, and also serves as a full member of the committee.
+The program is administered by the Graduate Program Director and a Graduate Program Committee selected from, the departmental faculty.
+The Graduate Program Director administers the program, oversees record keeping, and serves as a full member of the committee.
 The duties of the committee are to review student applications to the program, to propose policies, to help administer the program, and to report to the department faculty.

 Students admitted to the PhD program generally have a strong undergraduate background in the biological sciences, and chemistry.
 Applicants lacking prerequisites will be required to correct these deficiencies by enrolling in undergraduate level courses.